atenfyr/AstroModLoader-Classic/README.md

 ### Get All Mods
 ![](https://i.imgur.com/peQ6Cq3.png)

 This code allows you to retrieve a list of mods.
 If the user is using AstroModIntegrator Classic, you can simply use the "Get All Mods" API node.
-This is fully functional with both mod loaders, and the Mod struct has the same fields in both mod loaders, although "Sync" and "IsOptional" carry no real meaning in astro_modloader.
+This code is fully functional with both mod loaders, and the Mod struct has the same fields in both mod loaders, although "Sync" and "IsOptional" carry no real meaning in astro_modloader.